By Sandy Baker

 Emotional Strain Can Last Years

 Perhaps the most complex impact drug use has on families is an emotional strain.
 Loved ones worry about the drug user.
 Where is she?
 Why didn’t he come home?
 During the using phase, individuals may develop a sense of fear and worry.
 This can worsen over time, leading to anxiety and depression.

-In some cases, it can also lead to resentment.
-A sibling may watch a parent struggle to cope with the drug abuse of his or her sister or brother.
+In some cases, ongoing anxiety can also lead to anger.
+A sibling may watch a parent struggle to cope with the drug abuse of another sibling.
 Children watch their parents struggle and resent the impact this creates on their lives, whether it be in the form of financial difficulty or embarrassing situations at school.
-Over time, resentment can develop into a level of anger.
+Over time, anger can develop into a deep sense of resentment.

 There’s often a constant level of conflicting emotions within the family unit during the abuse and through recovery.
 At one end, the family members feel as if they are tired of the lies and pain that come from the drug use.
 At the other end, they want to help their loved one through this time.
 It’s hard to navigate.
-The path forward for family members is rarely straight and can be just as insecure as that path is for the person recovering.
+The path forward for family members is rarely straight and can be just as insecure as the path of the person recovering.

 Financial Strains Often Develop

-Whether it is a loved one enabling a person through drug and alcohol purchases or paying for the cost of treatment and relapse care, it is quite common for families to face financial obstacles for years to come.
-Financially, drug and alcohol use, detox, treatment, and recovery is often costly.
+Whether a family enables their loved one by purchasing drugs and alcohol or helps them by paying for the cost of treatment and relapse care, it is quite common for families to face financial obstacles for years to come.
+Drug and alcohol use, detox, treatment, and recovery are often costly.
 This is compounded by any health complications that arise.
 It may put a family’s home on the line.